Okta (NASDAQ:OKTA) Issues FY 2023 Earnings Guidance

-Okta (NASDAQ:OKTA – Get Rating) last announced its earnings results on Wednesday, March 2nd.
-The company reported ($0.18) EPS for the quarter, beating the consensus estimate of ($0.24) by $0.06.
-Okta had a negative return on equity of 14.80% and a negative net margin of 59.29%.
-During the same quarter in the prior year, the company posted ($0.37) EPS.
-Equities research analysts expect that Okta will post -4.37 EPS for the current fiscal year.

-In other Okta news, insider Brett Tighe sold 3,343 shares of Okta stock in a transaction on Thursday, December 16th.
-The stock was sold at an average price of $214.89, for a total transaction of $718,377.27.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, CEO Todd Mckinnon sold 18,363 shares of Okta stock in a transaction on Monday, December 20th.
-The shares were sold at an average price of $220.19, for a total value of $4,043,348.97.
+In other news, CEO Todd Mckinnon sold 4,809 shares of Okta stock in a transaction dated Thursday, December 16th.
+The stock was sold at an average price of $214.89, for a total transaction of $1,033,406.01.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, insider Brett Tighe sold 3,343 shares of the stock in a transaction that occurred on Thursday, December 16th.
+The stock was sold at an average price of $214.89, for a total value of $718,377.27.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 29,186 shares of company stock valued at $6,369,103 in the last 90 days.
-Insiders own 9.60% of the company’s stock.
+Insiders have sold a total of 29,186 shares of company stock valued at $6,369,103 in the last three months.
+Company insiders own 9.60% of the company’s stock.

-Institutional investors have recently made changes to their positions in the business.
-Vident Investment Advisory LLC raised its stake in Okta by 19.7% during the 4th quarter.
-Vident Investment Advisory LLC now owns 12,047 shares of the company’s stock valued at $2,701,000 after acquiring an additional 1,985 shares in the last quarter.
-Amalgamated Bank raised its stake in shares of Okta by 55.2% in the 4th quarter.
-Amalgamated Bank now owns 11,187 shares of the company’s stock worth $2,508,000 after buying an additional 3,979 shares in the last quarter.
-Mackenzie Financial Corp raised its stake in shares of Okta by 4.1% in the 4th quarter.
-Mackenzie Financial Corp now owns 10,256 shares of the company’s stock worth $2,299,000 after buying an additional 403 shares in the last quarter.
-Advisors Asset Management Inc. raised its stake in shares of Okta by 4.9% in the 4th quarter.
-Advisors Asset Management Inc. now owns 8,729 shares of the company’s stock worth $1,957,000 after buying an additional 406 shares in the last quarter.
-Finally, Metropolitan Life Insurance Co NY raised its stake in shares of Okta by 0.7% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 8,388 shares of the company’s stock worth $1,880,000 after buying an additional 58 shares in the last quarter.
-73.03% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the business.
+KB Financial Partners LLC bought a new position in shares of Okta during the 4th quarter valued at $42,000.
+Penserra Capital Management LLC increased its position in Okta by 49.9% during the fourth quarter.
+Penserra Capital Management LLC now owns 658 shares of the company’s stock worth $147,000 after buying an additional 219 shares during the last quarter.
+Forum Financial Management LP bought a new position in Okta during the fourth quarter valued at about $296,000.
+Belpointe Asset Management LLC raised its stake in shares of Okta by 18.7% in the fourth quarter.
+Belpointe Asset Management LLC now owns 2,423 shares of the company’s stock valued at $497,000 after acquiring an additional 382 shares during the last quarter.
+Finally, Allstate Corp grew its position in Okta by 13.2% during the 4th quarter.
+Allstate Corp now owns 2,322 shares of the company’s stock worth $521,000 after acquiring an additional 270 shares during the last quarter.
+73.03% of the stock is owned by institutional investors.

 Okta, Inc engages in the provision of identity management platform for the enterprise.
 It operates through United States and International geographical segments.
 The firm’s products include single sign-on, multi factor authentication, API access management, authentication, user management, and lifecycle management.